 What information is made available when?

-Deciding which information is made available to whom and at what time is challenging and requires a lot of experience and tact.
-It is in the interest of the company to provide clear lines and guidelines for decisions, to avoid litigation or not to unnecessarily reduce the competitive advantage over competitors.
-On the one hand, cooperation across company boundaries is essential to maintain the company's innovative potential.
+Deciding which information is made available to whom at what time is challenging and requires a great deal of experience and sensitivity.
+It is in the interest of the company to klare To provide direction and guidelines for decisions, to avoid legal disputes or not to unnecessarily reduce the competitive advantage over competitors.
+On the one hand, cooperation across company boundaries is essential in order to maintain the company's innovative potential.

-It takes an exchange with the environment in order not to miss the connection and ensure impulses for the further development of the company.
-The higher the number of network partners involved outside the company and the higher the networking density, the more likely it is to find innovative solutions.
+Exchange with the environment is necessary in order not to miss the connection and to ensure impulses for the further development of the company.
+The higher the number of participating network partners outside the company and the higher the networking density, the more likely it is that innovative Solutions to find.
 At the same time, the research and development areas are sealed off from the outside world.
-Access restrictions in the real and digital world regulate the confidentiality of knowledge worth protecting.
+Access restrictions in the real and in the digital World regulate the secrecy of knowledge worthy of protection.

 Startups vs. conventional companies

-Restrictive rules for the use of video conferences, Twitter, Whatsapp, Facebook etc. may seem old-fashioned, against the background of the risks described, they are understandable and sensible.
-The strength of many large companies lies in stable success and often decades of tradition, which members of this organization are often proud of.
-This tradition is perceived as an identity-creating value.
+Restrictive rules for the use of video conferencing, Twitter, Whatsapp, Facebook etc like old fashioned act, against the background of the described risks are they understandable and useful.
+The strength of many large companies lies in stable Success and often decades of tradition that members of this organization are often proud of.
+This tradition is perceived as an identity-forming value.
 Protecting him is an expression of loyalty to the employer.
-If this strength is exaggerated, there will be over-regulation, which will slow down work and, in extreme cases, freeze the company.
+Exaggerating this strength leads to overregulation, which slows down work and, in extreme cases, freezes the company.

-The situation is often quite different in younger companies, which are characterized by a high degree of flexibility and speed in making decisions.
-The collective term New Work encompasses companies whose working methods are characterized by regulating only the most basic elements and giving employees as much freedom as possible.
+The situation is often completely different in younger companies, which are characterized by high flexibility and speed in decision-making.
+Under the collective term New Work companies whose way of working is characterized by regulating only the most elementary things and giving their employees as much creative freedom as possible.